vmware/network-insight-sdk-generic-datasources/EXAMPLE.md

 This document shows process or method on how to approach problems faced during writing YAML configuration or Pre-Post Processors for a device.

+Here, we have taken Cisco N5K as example to demonstrate thought process.

+Entire parsing pipeline/steps/framework is/are as follows

+1. Execute Commands - Commands are defined in command list.
+2. Pre Process Command Output (if required)
+3. Parse Output (Tabular Data)
+4. Post Process (if required) (Tabular Data)
+5. Join Tables (referred to by table_id/joined_table_id)
+6. Write tables to CSV
+7. Zip the csv files.

+All of the above steps are driven by YAML configuration file.
+Hence, we first need to define YAML configuration.
+Sample structure has already been provided.
+User only needs to focus on YAML configuration and, if required, then writing Pre-Post Processors.
+Rest of the steps are taken care by framework.

 To support any device we need to first know what network information we need to capture.
-These informations are Router Interfaces, Routes, VRFs, Switch Ports, etc. Therefore we would first find out commands in Cisco Device which we can use to fetch these information.
+These pieces of information are Router Interfaces, Routes, VRFs, Switch Ports, etc. Each information piece is depicted in the form of CSV file.
+Therefore, we would first find out commands to execute in Cisco N5K Device which we can use to fetch these information.

-Let's cover integration process by considering few examples.
+Let's cover integration process by considering few examples

 1. [ Routes ](#routes)
 2. [ Switch Ports ](#switch-ports)